koreader/koreader/README.md

 usage notes.
 Note that the script and the koreader-base binary currently must be in the same directory.

+You may checkout our [nightlybuild script][nb-script] to see how to build a package from scratch.

 For emulating
 -----------